clescot/kafka-connect-http/request_handling.md

 According to this request Handling schema, here are the steps involved in request handling :

 1. we read the incoming message, and convert it to an HttpRequest Object.
-2. we pass this _HttpRequest_ object to the HTTP client implementation, which execute the query
+2. we pass this _HttpRequest_ object to the HTTP client implementation, which execute the query.
+A rate limit is set according to the `default.rate.limiter.period.in.ms` and `default.rate.limiter.max.executions` during this period.
 3. we create an HttpResponse object, representing the answer of the website.
 We wrap the request, response, and some metadata (time elapsed...) as an _HttpExchange_ object.
 We use the _HttpResponse_ status code as an input of the `default.success.response.code.regex` settings.
 If it matches, we set the success boolean field from HttpExchange,